greenboxal/doggohub/doc/administration/raketasks/check.md

 It's important to note that the existence of `config.lock` or reference locks alone do not necessarily indicate a problem.
-Lock files are routinely created and removed as Git and GitLab perform operations on the repository.
+Lock files are routinely created and removed as Git and DoggoHub perform operations on the repository.
 They serve to prevent data integrity issues.
 However, if a Git operation is interrupted these locks may not be cleaned up properly.